inkognitro/oas-tszod-gen/README.md

 It requires the installation of the `axios` library in your code base and serves as a more widely supported alternative to the `FetchApiRequestHandler`.

-This implementation has the dependencies below which you have to install by yourself.
+Some dependencies need to be installed for this type of request handler.
-For more information have a look at the peer dependencies section of the `package.json` file of this project.
+For version information have a look at the `peerDependencies` in the `package.json` of this project.
 ```
 npm install axios --save
 ```